Halfgear/Leetcode-Notes/BFS/shortest-bridge.md

 The worst-case time complexity is O(n^2), where n is the number of rows and columns.
 This is simply because, I may need to visit all the cells of the island and water.

 - Space complexity:
-The worst-case space complexity is also O(n^2) because in a scenario where every cell is island, we might have to store all of them in the fisrt queue.
+The worst-case space complexity is also O(n^2) because in a scenario where every cell is island, I might have to store all of them in the fisrt queue.

 ```python